 First, a little background: Articulation Test Center is intended to be the diagnostic corollary to Articulation Station, the company’s flagship app and a one-stop shop for all of your articulation-related treatment needs.
 Articulation Test Center is that one-stop shop for all your articulation-related diagnostic needs and includes two main assessment tools: Quick Test and Full Test, the former being a screening tool either to rule out a possible articulation delay or disorder, or to use an ongoing, dynamic assessment tool throughout therapy; the latter is a more comprehensive assessment instrument that would more definitively suggest the presence or absence of an articulation delay or disorder.

-Apple, Samsung, Microsoft!
-Technology and tech companies top the headlines these days.
-How about that celeb-studded “selfie” that Ellen took last night on the Oscars???
-Technology has a place in all facets of our lives, and in terms of speech therapy, we thought we’d cover some of our favorite types of technology in the form of apps.
+Technology has a place in all facets of our lives, and in terms of speech therapy, we thought we’d cover some ofour favorite types of technology in the form of apps.
 Apps for a mobile device or tablet are excellent tools to help develop a child’s speech, language and cognitive skills.
 Technology continues to take on an increasingly important part of our daily lives.
 While there are seemingly endless applications available, we’ve narrowed down a few of our favorites that can be used to improve and/or maintain vocabulary, articulation, speech and language skills.
-These are some of our favorite apps designed to help with speech impediments in children.
+These are some of our favorite apps designed to help kids with speech impediments.

 Our in-depth look at tools for speech therapy turns toward non-traditional speech therapy methods today.
 We have touched on terrific apps for families and children with articulation disorder and sites and resources for SLP’s looking to incorporate technology into their practice.
 Another piece of speech therapy worth discussing are hand-held, tactile tools.
 Hand-held items are often effective tools for speech therapy.
 Tactile tools target a range of skill sets from fine and gross motor, articulation, voice and stuttering, listening and sensory skills.
 Tactile tools allow kids to practice speech sounds, provide appropriate sensory options and can be used in any setting, whether it be home, at a speech therapist’s office or even at school.